Skip directly to content

-Overhead power lines (OHL) play a crucial role in the transmission of electrical energy, forming the backbone of essential infrastructure networks.
-Overhead Lines with Fiber Optical Groundwires (OPGW) have become a key component in these networks, supporting reliable communication and power transmission.
-These systems provide a cost-effective and efficient solution, as no civil works are required, and the established rights of way help minimize both costs and setup time.
+Overhead lines (OHL) play a crucial role in the transmission of electrical energy, forming the backbone of essential infrastructure networks.
+Overhead Lines with Fiber Optical Ground Wires (OPGW) have become a key component in these networks, supporting reliable line protection and high speed data communication.
+These fiber optic networks provide a cost-effective and efficient solution, as no additional civil works are required, and the already established rights of way help minimize both costs and setup time.

 Enhanced Monitoring in Overhead Lines

 Technologies like distributed fiber optic sensing significantly contribute to OHL monitoring by allowing continuous, real-time observation along the entire length of the line.
-With just a single fiber optic telecommunication cable, already commonly deployed along OHL, operators can monitor the entire network, spanning several kilometers, with ease.
-This capability provides early fault detection, valuable data online conditions and real-time capacity information—improving the overall efficiency, enabling measures that reduce downtimes and enhancing overall system stability.
+With just a single telecommunication fiber -already commonly deployed along OHL (OPGW) - operators can monitor the entire network, spanning several kilometers, with ease.
+This capability provides early fault detection, valuable data online conditions and real-time capacity information and hence improves overall efficiency, enabling measures that reduce downtimes and enhancing system stability.
 Implementing predictive maintenance helps prevent unplanned downtime by addressing potential equipment failures before they occur.
 Optimizing resource use and improving response times to outages helps utilities increase customer satisfaction and overall grid reliability.

 AP Sensing’s Solution for Monitoring OHL